 Adding matching gift information to your donation process, whether that’s on the actual donation page or confirmation page, can significantly impact the number of matching gift funds you ultimately receive.

-According to these statistics, mentioning matching gifts in fundraising appeals results in a 71% increase in the response rate and a 51% increase in the average donation amount.
+According to Double the Donation, mentioning matching gifts in fundraising appeals results in a 71% increase in the response rate and a 51% increase in the average donation amount.
 This statistic illustrates that email is a marketing trend that is here to stay.

 That’s why using email outreach to make your matching gift appeals is so important.

 Mention matching gifts in your emails, whether you’re sending out a regular newsletter or specifically thanking a supporter for their donation.
-Briefly explain what a matching gift is, how they can submit a matching gift request to their employer, and how they can let your nonprofit know that they’re doing so.
+Briefly explain what a matching gift is, how donors can submit a matching gift request to their employer, and how they can let your nonprofit know that they’re doing so.
 For example, refer to this email:

 Like in the example above, provide links in your email that donors can click to: